joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 > CI/CD automation and hosted on Cloudflare Pages.
 Please develop a strategic plan for this project
 > and store it in CLAUDE_PLAN.md.
 Include code examples as needed.

-Claude created a list of different tasks that were needed to complete this task
+Claude created a list of different tasks that were needed to complete this project

 <details>
   <summary>Initial CLAUDE_PLAN.md</summary>